-Formerly known as Kastrup Airport, Copenhagen Airport is the largest airport in Scandinavia and is located a short distance from Copenhagen city centre.
-Our Copenhagen Airport guide includes information regarding terminal facilities, public transportation routes and nearby accommodation options, as well as important airport contact details.
+Copenhagen Airport is located a short distance from Copenhagen city centre.
+The airport has two terminals (T2 and T3).
+Our Copenhagen Airport guide includes information regarding terminal facilities, public transportation routes and nearby accommodation options, and important airport contact details.

-Information desks (tel: +45 3231 3231) are located in the arrivals areas and transit halls of Terminals 2 and 3.
-There is also a visitor centre in Terminal 3.
+Information desks are in the arrivals and transit halls of Terminals 2 and 3.
+There is a tourist information desk in the arrivals at Terminal 3.

-From central Copenhagen, head southbound across Langebro Bridge and continue along Amager Boulevard and Amagerbrogade.
-From here, follow the signs to the airport complex.
-The total drive time from central Copenhagen to the airport is approximately 20 minutes.
+From central Copenhagen, head southbound across Langebro Bridge and continue along Amager Amager Strandvej.
+Then follow the signs to the airport complex.
+The drive time from central Copenhagen to the airport is approximately 20 minutes without traffic.